timhowgego/Aquius/README.md

 * Aquius maps straight-line links, not the precise geographic route taken.
 This allows services that do not stop at all intermediate stops to be clearly differentiated.
 It also makes it technically possible for an internet client to work with a large transport network.
 Aquius is however limited to conventional scheduled public transport with fixed stopping points.
 * Aquius summarises the patterns of fixed public transport networks.
 It presumes a degree of network stability over time, and cannot sensibly be used to describe a transport network that is in constant flux.
 The Aquius data structure allows filtering by time period, but such periods must be pre-defined and cannot offer the same precision as schedule-based systems.
 * Aquius only shows the direct service from _here_, not journeys achieved by interchange.
 If the intention is to show all possible interchanges without letting users explore the possibilities for themselves, then Aquius is not the logical platform to use: Displaying all possible interchanges ultimately results in a map of every service which fails to convey what is genuinely local to _here_.
+* As an internet application, Aquius is limited by the filesize of its datasets, which are currently always loaded as a single file.
+So while multiple local networks can be aggregated into a single large national dataset, such a dataset may be many megabytes in size, implying unacceptably long load times for online users.

 > Ready to explore?
 [Try a live demonstration](https://timhowgego.github.io/Aquius/live/)!